jackculpan/golang-email-server/readme.txt

 The MTA can send and receive emails – both can be called using a GET or POST request, respectively.

 The BBS can be called to find an MSA/MTA address, it can share a list of all servers that it knows, it can create a server, return one server, update a server or delete a server from its storage.

-Docker problems that were overcome(!):

-The problem:
-Unfortunately, I ran into a rather large error when running the docker containers on my Mac.
-All three docker containers function, with building and running not being a problem at all.
-A problem does occur however when running the http://localhost:3001/send GET request - this GET request activates the push method within the MTA, which makes another GET request to http://localhost:3000/outbox/emails , which returns the emails sitting in the outbox ready to be sent.
-I can only replicate this error when the Docker containers are activated.
-Strangely, when running the three .go files on my computer locally, they work fine and there are no issues when making the GET requests as noted above.
-Similarly, the issue does not happen when running Docker containers for the MSA and BBS, with the MTA running locally.

-I tried changing the ports that the Mux router runs on for all files, closing docker containers, restarting my computer/docker etc, as well as writing completely new docker containers for blank files, adding mux routing capabilities with some methods to call Get requests on and I still got the same error.
-At this point I was very unsure what else to try and was quite frustrated to say the least!

-How I overcame the problem:
-After a lot of testing and digging, I realised that I had not set up a network to connect my docker containers to.
-After learning more about how networks are created and how they work, I created one to connect them all to.
-After that didn’t quite work how I thought it would, I then started testing docker network commands, which led me to realise that my ports weren’t forwarding how I thought they would either.
-Again, after some more digging I realised that I could not simply call ‘http://localhost:3000’ from within my golang microservice (MTA, MSA etc) to communicate with another of my microservices.
-Slowly I realised that a specific IP address was required so that I could set each microservice up to communicate with each other properly.
-From there, everything seemed to work well.

-To conclude, it is possible to create two email servers from the code I have supplied (here.com and there.com), and you are able to send and receive emails between the two.
-I have also included a lot of error handling and messages, as these are very useful for both production and testing scenarios.
-Further, I have provided bash scripts to set up the docker network, create the images and run the containers, as well as the regular send email checker(s) contained in the bash scripts.